 Trione Family Vineyards and Winery

-Three generations, four decades, five ranches — our family is deeply rooted in the Sonoma County wine industry.
-Dedicated farmers for forty years, brothers Mark and Vic Trione own and cultivate close to 600 vineyard acres in three prime Sonoma County appellations: Russian River Valley, Alexander Valley and Sonoma Coast.
+Three generations, decades of farming, five ranches — our family is deeply rooted in the Sonoma County wine industry.
+Dedicated farmers for fifty years, brothers Mark and Vic Trione own and cultivate close to 600 vineyard acres in three prime Sonoma County appellations: Russian River Valley, Alexander Valley and Sonoma Coast.

 During 2005 a new chapter took root: Trione Vineyards and Winery.
 Our family built a winery on our Home Ranch in Alexander Valley and appointed Scot Covington winemaker.
 Scot made Trione 2005, 2006 and 2007 vintages in a custom crush facility; the winery construction completed in time to receive the 2008 harvest.